ibm-cloud-docs/dr-automation-powervs/power-ha-getting-started.md

 Before you deploy HA automation, ensure that the following requirements are met:

 1. **IBM Cloud account**: You must have an active IBM Cloud account.
-If required, sign up at https://cloud.ibm.com/registration.
+If required, sign up at [Sign up for IBM Cloud](https://cloud.ibm.com/registration).

 2. **IAM access** : Configure the required Identity and Access Management (IAM) roles and permissions for PowerHA.
 For more information, see [Managing PowerHA IAM access](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).